Tugduoff/RType/README.md

 ./r-type_server.sh -h 127.0.0.0 -p 4242
 ```

-Here you go, you can now enjoy playing our game and even invite some friends if you want !
+Here you go, you can now enjoy playing our game !